ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 VTOL backend.

-The tailsitter backend is a bit unusual, as it is the only :ref:`Q_FRAME_CLASS<Q_FRAME_CLASS>` setting that doesn't have any motors associated with it.
-The way the backend works is that it provides roll, pitch, yaw and thrust values to the fixed wing control code.
-These values then control your ailerons, elevons, elevators, rudder and motors.
+The tailsitter backend is a bit unusual, as it is the only :ref:`Q_FRAME_CLASS<Q_FRAME_CLASS>` setting that may not have any multicopter-style motors associated with it.
+If :ref:`Q_TAILSIT_MOTMX<Q_TAILSIT_MOTMX>` is zero (the default), meaning no multicopter-like motors, it provides roll, pitch, yaw and thrust (Throttle, Throttle Left, Throttle Right) values to the fixed wing control code.
+These values then control your ailerons, elevons, elevators, rudder and forward motors.

 This has a nice benefit when setting up the tailsitter that you can follow the normal fixed wing setup guide in MANUAL and FBWA modes, and